 "Just one more"

 — the famous last words of Sir Roger Moore, ever since he slipped off Holly Goodhead's yellow spacesuit and attempted re-entering her at the end of Moonraker.
-In fact, he would be back for “just three more”.
+He would be back for "just three more".

 Time was catching up with the safari-suited-up Sir Roger by the time of Octopussy in 1983; not even the heaviest clown's make-up could hide the fact that this was a man in his mid-50s.

 Dear old Sir Roge just about gets away with this one — thanks to an "older" Bond girl in Maud Adams and a matured set of villains.
 Enjoy Maud Adam's second of three Bond film appearances while you can — Tanya Robert's screaming is up next.

-Timothy Dalton would have been more than ready in the early 80s when Roger was wrangling over his salary, especially since the series had gone back to its roots in For Your Eyes Only after the outlandishness of Moonraker.
+Timothy Dalton would have been more than ready in the early 80s when Roger was wrangling over his salary, especially since the series had returned to its roots in For Your Eyes Only after the outlandishness of Moonraker.
 Yet Cubby Broccoli was up against a rival Bond film that year: Never Say Never Again — starring a certain Sean Connery.

-With a new actor in place of Roger, would audiences flock and see Sean and give Eon’s Octopussy a wide berth?
-I doubt it — but it was a risk Cubby wasn’t prepared to take.
-James Brolin was screen-tested then dumped; Roger named his price; Cubby duly obliged.
+With a new actor in place of Roger, would audiences flock and see Sean and give Eon's Octopussy a wide berth?
+I doubt it — but it was a risk Cubby wasn't prepared to take.
+James Brolin was screen-tested and then dumped; Roger named his price; Cubby duly obliged.
 Thank you, Kevin McClory, for saving us from James Brolin as James Bond.